Surrendering to Death . . . The Way of the Samurai

 When I was in the Samurai Game, I had no idea what was coming next, what would be asked of me or who my opponents would be.
 I was afraid of humiliation, shame, failure and death . . . but to master each assignment and battle for my Lord, I had to acknowledge and then sacrifice my attachments to being an inadequate victim of my personal history; I had to lay the sacrifice of my life on the altar of my Lord. . . and then, miraculously, I had nothing to lose.

 I began truly living, then, into each challenge and situation.
 As master of my death, surrendered to the inevitability of death, I discovered no one could take life away from me . . .
-I had already given it away.
+Giving my life away gave me access to a perception of eternity . . . and my place in it.